meistudioli/yahoo-auction-automation/README.md

 # TW Yahoo Auction Automation

 This is an automation (pupeteer) for TW Yahoo Auction.
-It will go through the folllowing steps.
+It will go through the following steps.

 1. As a **seller**, I could submit a new merchandise.
 2. As a **buyer**, I could purchase merchandise.